Francisco Amorós y Ondeano

-Francisco Amorós y Ondeano, otherwise known as the Marquis of Sotelo (19 February 1770 – 1848), contributed to gymnastics in France and to the resurgence of sport in the so-called modern world in general.
+Francisco Amorós y Ondeano, otherwise known as the Marquis of Sotelo (19 February 1770 – 1848), contributed to gymnastics in France and to the resurgence of sport in the modern era.

 Ondeano was born in Valencia, Spain, the son of a brigadier of the Spanish army.
 At the age of nine he studied at a Saint-Isodore school within Madrid.
 At sixteen years of age he entered the military, in the capacity of an infantry-man in the army of Cordone.

-Ondeano took French nationality during 1816 and opened a gymnasium in Paris during 1817, and another in 1820, for the use of the military and also the general population.
+Ondeano took French nationality during 1816.
+He opened a gymnasium in Paris during 1817, and another in 1820, for the use of both the military and the general population.

 Amongst other works, he published texts entitled: